digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/wildcard_certificates.md

 **Note:**

-If the `Issuer` object gets in a not ready state for some reason, then you can use `kubectl describe` and inspect the `Status` section from the output.
-It should tell you the main reason why the `Issuer` failed.
+If the `Issuer` object transitions to a `Not Ready` state for some reason, then you can use `kubectl describe` and inspect the `Status` section from the output.
+It should tell you the main reason why the `Issuer` failed after inspecting the `Status` and `Events` fields from the `YAML` output.

 For `Ambassador Edge Stack` ingress: